MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/includes/deployment-exit-criteria-infoprotect.md

 <a name="crit-infoprotect-step3"></a>
 ### <a name="required-increased-security-for-microsoft-365-is-configured"></a>Obrigatório: configuração de segurança aprimorada para Microsoft 365

-As seguintes configurações foram habilitadas para a [segurança aprimorada do Office 365](https://docs.microsoft.com/office365/securitycompliance/tenant-wide-setup-for-increased-security):
+Você definiu as configurações a seguir para [segurança aprimorada do Microsoft 365](https://docs.microsoft.com/office365/securitycompliance/tenant-wide-setup-for-increased-security):

 - Políticas de gerenciamento de ameaças na Central de segurança do Microsoft 365
 - Configurações adicionais para todos os locatários do Exchange Online